wizaye/FareCast-Pro/README.md

-Certainly!
-Below is a basic README.md template for your Flask and HTML static template-based ML model web app using RandomForest Regressor:

----

 # Flight Fare Prediction Web App

 This is a web application built with Flask that predicts flight fares based on various input parameters such as departure date, arrival date, source, destination, number of stops, and airline using a RandomForest Regressor model.